 This could be a crane, building, antenna or other.
-We typically see two types of requests – temporary (cranes and similar) and permanent (buildings, antennas, mast etc.)
+We typically see two types of requests – temporary (cranes and similar) and permanent (buildings, antennas, masts etc.)

 2. Obstacle input form

 We can set up a web-form where obstacle owners can enter the information, position, maximum height and time-period.
-View example “Obstacle input form” here.
+View example of the “Obstacle input form” here.

 3. Enter the information

 Enter the information into the Ascend limitation surface solution.
 If terrain data is included in your subscription, all you need is the position and height of the object.
 You can also use the terrain elevation or obstacle maximum elevation, in the event your airport does not have access to terrain data.
-For information on terrain data see Obstacle identification here.
+For information on terrain data, see Obstacle management and identification here.

 4. Assess impact

 You are now able to identify if the obstacle is penetrating any limitation surfaces.

 5. Specialist assessment

 Precision approach procedures: obstacles not penetrating the annex 14 limitation surfaces, will have no effect on the approach or departure procedures.
 However, obstacles outside the extent of the limitation surfaces can have an impact, if there is terrain or high obstacles.